xvik/guice-persist-orient/README.md

 All methods will search for delegating method in `TargetBean`.

-The best possible way for writing delegate mixins is to implement finder interface by implementing bean: this the most strongest contract between finder mixin and implementation will be kept (also, IDE will provide direct reference for implementation from interface).
+The best possible way for writing delegate mixins is to implement finder interface by implementing bean: this makes the most strongest contract between finder mixin interface and implementation (also, IDE will provide direct reference for implementation from interface).

 In case, when you need extended method parameters: implement direct method as throwing exception and write extended method